 It’s so important to be upfront about the risks associated with Community Sponsorship.
-When you are considering your consent process, this is something you will want to take into account.
+When you are considering your permission process, this is something you will want to take into account.

-It’s important to keep in mind that of the many hundreds of refugees welcomed by Community Sponsorship Groups in the UK, the relationship between the Group and the family has not broken down a single time.
+It’s important to keep in mind that of the many hundreds of refugees welcomed by Community Sponsorship Groups in the UK, a relationship breakdown between group and family is extremely uncommon.
 The outcomes for both the resettled refugees and for the community groups that support them have been overwhelmingly successful and positive.
-In a very small minority of cases (1%), the Local Authority has assumed the responsibility for supporting resettled refugees but this has never been as a result of a sponsor Group’s inability to provide support.
+In a very small minority of cases (2%), the Local Authority has assumed the responsibility for supporting resettled refugees.

 Whilst this is not exhaustive, you can find below an outline of some of the risks and the mitigation factors that are built into the programme.

 Community Sponsorship Group have breakdown of relationship with family

 Rigorous application and security checking process from the Home Office

 Group is headed up by a Lead Sponsor – a charity who take on the responsibility for resettlement

 Ongoing post-arrival support from Reset and the Home Office

 Breakdowns of this type are extremely uncommon